-Organic waste (GFT in Dutch) is vegetable, fruit and garden waste.
-This involves natural or organic waste such as fruit peels, vegetable leftovers, weeds and loose coffee and tea.
+Organic waste (GFT/E in Dutch) is vegetable, fruit and garden/food waste.
+This involves natural or organic waste such as fruit peels and garden waste with a maximum length of 30 cm.

 How is the waste collected?